Pausing ultrafast melting by timed multiple femtosecond-laser pulses: Abstract

 \section{Abstract}

 An intense femtosecond-laser excitation of a solid induces highly nonthermal conditions.
 In materials like silicon, laser-induced bond-softening leads to a highly incoherent ionic motion and eventually nonthermal melting.
 But is this outcome an inevitable consequence, or can it be controlled?
-Here, we performed \textit{ab initio} molecular dynamics simulations of crystalline silicon after multiple femtosecond-laser pulse excitations with total energy above the nonthermal melting threshold.
-Our results demonstrate an excitation mechanism, which can be generalized to other materials, that pauses nonthermal melting and creates a metastable state instead, which has an electronic structure similar to the ground state.
-Our findings open the way for a search for metastable structural and/or electronic transitions in the high-excitation regime.
-In addition, our approach could be used to switch off nonthermal contributions in experiments, which could be used to obtain reliable electron-phonon coupling constants more easily.
+Here, we performed \textit{ab initio} molecular dynamics simulations of crystalline silicon after timed multiple femtosecond-laser pulse excitations with fluence above the nonthermal melting threshold.
+Our results demonstrate an excitation mechanism that pauses nonthermal melting and creates a metastable state instead, with an electronic structure similar to the ground state.
+This mechanism can be generalized to other materials, potentially enabling structural and/or electronic transitions to metastable phases in the high-excitation regime.
+In addition, our approach could be used to switch off nonthermal contributions in experiments, allowing reliable electron-phonon coupling constants to be obtained more easily.